mrled/progfiguration/docs/src/user-reference/why-use-progfiguration.rst

   TODO: allow installing ``age`` from the executable.

 * It's designed to maximize user flexibility.
-  Instead of or in addition to using generate single-file executables, you can build Pip packages or OS packages like RPMs and deploy that way.
+  Instead of or in addition to using single-file executables, you can build Pip packages or OS packages like RPMs and deploy that way.
   Roles offer the full power of Python.
   You can eschew built-in conveniences and conventions and write your own.